Beyond Dunbar circles: a continuous description of social relationships and resource allocation: Introduction

 \section{Introduction}

 Human relationships show clear organizational patterns.
-Numerous studies reveal that we structure our personal relationships into groups (also known as circles) whose inclusive sizes follow an approximately geometric progression with a scale factor of 3:\cite{sutcliffe2012relationships,dunbar2014social,hill2003social,dunbar2015structure,zhou2005discrete} 5, 15, 50, and 150.
+Numerous studies reveal that we structure our personal relationships into groups (also known as circles) whose inclusive sizes follow an approximately geometric progression with a scale factor of 3:\cite{sutcliffe2012relationships,dunbar2014social,hill2003social,dunbar2015structure,zhou2005discrete,robinprsa2020} 5, 15, 50, and 150 (evidence for yet another circle of size approximately 500 has been provided recently\cite{joseluis2019}).
 These circles display marked differences regarding emotional closeness and time devoted to relationships, which correlate with one another.\cite{oswald2004friendship,roberts2009exploring,pollet2013going} Of all the time we dedicate to our social life, approximately $40\%$ is devoted to people in our most intimate circle (support clique), $20\%$ to close relationships (sympathy group), and the remaining $40\%$ to the rest of relationships\cite{sutcliffe2012relationships}---progressively devoting less to those more distant.
 In addition, maintaining social relationships is not only costly from the perspective of the time they require, but it is also costly in cognitive terms.
-Studies combining neuroimaging techniques and cognitively demanding tasks show that individual differences in the volume of the orbitofrontal cortex (a specific region of the neocortex) explained differences in mentalising skills, and those, in turn, were able to explain differences in network size.\cite{powell2012orbital} In fact, according to the Social Brain Hypothesis,\cite{dunbar1998social} the size of a personal (active) relationship network is limited by the size of the neocortex \cite{dunbar1993coevolution} to contain about 150 individuals (Dunbar's number).
+Studies combining neuroimaging techniques and cognitively demanding tasks show that individual differences in the volume of the orbitofrontal cortex (a specific region of the neocortex) explained differences in mentalising skills, and those, in turn, were able to explain differences in network size.\cite{powell2012orbital}

 The connection between the hierarchical structure of personal networks and the costs associated to maintaining them has recently been formalized as a simple model of resource allocation.\cite{tamarit:2018} This model is based on two strong and robust empirical observations.
 Firstly, the number of relationships a person has, $\cL$, tends to be stable over time.\cite{saramaki2014persistence} Secondly, there are different \emph{costs} to maintaining different types of relationships,\cite{oswald2004friendship,miritello2013time,dunbar2018anatomy} and the total cognitive resources we apply to them, $\cS$, are limited.
 The maximum entropy principle\cite{jaynes2003probability} is then used to add that information to a multinomial prior, and the result is a posterior distribution that measures the likelihood of different allocations of resources to relationships characterised with different costs (see Ref.~\citeonline{tamarit:2018} for details).
 Generally, this distribution agrees with the organization of relationships in circles as empirically observed.
 The comparison of the model introduced in Ref.~\citeonline{tamarit:2018} to the available data on real social systems requires treating relationships as a set of $r$ discrete categories (layers) that are defined based on their intensity.
 Circles are then defined as the union of layers up to a given intensity.
 This approach is particularly convenient when intensity is measured in Likert scales, as it is often the case when data is obtained via questionnaires.